-Next, we used the model to predict the “most influential TFs” in the network (e.g. ones that are predicted to influence the most genes in the network) (Fig. XB), for validation testing.
+Next, we used the model to predict the “most influential TFs” in the network (e.g. ones that are predicted to influence the most genes in the network) (Fig. XB) for validation testing.
 As our studies of T-DNA mutants were hampered by issues of functional redundancy, we turned to TF overexpression constructs.
 For the master TF gene, SPL6, we examined overexpression of mRNA using an spl9 mutant impaired in miRNA binding [Wang Cell 2009, 138:738-749].
 The role of SPL9 over-expression evaluated over time, validated the vast majority of the genes in the regulatory network that we tested [Krouk 2010].
 A set of TF hubs (e.g. HRS1, HHO1, 2 & 3) induced early in the cascade, and at the top of the hierarchy, were prioritized for TF perturbation in transient assays described below, and preliminary evidence supports their role in nitrate signaling (see Aim 1B, Research Strategy).

 Prior Aim 2A.
 Use genome-wide approaches to validate and discover causal TF->target relationships mediating N-regulation of N-uptake/assimilation pathway genes.
 Relevant publication: “A transient transformation system for genome-wide transcription factor target assessment”.
 Bargmann et al., 2012.
 (Submitted) Summary: This rapid transient expression system enables identification of direct TF targets in genome-wide within 2 weeks.
 This system was developed and validated using a well-studied TF (ABI3), for which targets identified in our system could be validated by external data.

 Background: A critical component of Gene Regulatory Network (GRN) inference is experimental validation of TFtarget predictions.
 Chromatin immunoprecipitation followed by sequencing analysis (ChIPseq) can reveal the binding of a TF to the promoter of a target gene, but does not indicate if this results in actual gene activation/repression [(Zheng et al, 2009)].
 Therefore, ChIP analyses are often combined with genome-wide transcriptional analysis of samples in which TF function is perturbed [Zhu 2012].
-Perturbing TF function using reverse genetics is problematic, as functional redundancy of TFs [Cutler and McCourt 2005] appears to be a built in feature of GRNs that makes them robust.
+Perturbing TF function using reverse genetics is problematic, as functional redundancy of TFs [Cutler and McCourt 2005] appears to be a built-in feature of GRNs that makes them robust.
 As an alternative approach, transcriptomic analysis of transgenic TF over-expressors (35S::TF) can suggest the TF targets [Suzuki et al, Reeves], but it cannot reveal whether changes in transcript levels are a direct consequence of TF manipulation, or caused by indirect or possibly ectopic effects.
 A better approach is to use an inducible system that relies either on conditional expression or regulated nuclear entry of the TF [e.g. Hachez 2011, Bustos 2010].
 Indeed, regulated nuclear translocation of a TF, combined with the use of protein synthesis inhibitors, has previously been used to eliminate the effects of secondary transcriptional regulators, and to filter direct from indirect TF targets [Bustos].
 Genes whose expression is affected by TF perturbation can then be validated as direct targets using cis-element analysis and ChIPseq to build network views of TFs and their targets [Zhu 2012].